Popcorn-Limited/vaultcraft-sdk/docs/overview.md

 ## Introducing VaultCraft
 VaultCraft is your one-stop shop for building, deploying, and monetizing automated DeFi strategies, allowing seamless yield discovery across all of DeFi.
 Find the best yield opportunities for your assets, select a strategy, and deploy your automated yield strategy (vault) within minutes.

 ## SDK
 The VaultCraft SDK is written in Typescript and utilizes viem for all contract interactions.
 The SDK is split into multiple classes which can be instantiated individually depending on their use case.

+> [!IMPORTANT]
+> The VaultCraft SDK is still work-in-progress.
+We will add more classes and functions in the future to improve developer convience.
+If you have any questions or suggestions chat with us [here](https://discord.gg/nzGmaKC5).

 ## Classes
 **YieldOptions:** The YieldOptions class allows you to access yield data for different protocols on multiple chains.
 Read more about it [here](https://github.com/Popcorn-Limited/vaultcraft-sdk/blob/docs/docs/yieldOptions.md).<br/>